abilandz/Bash_Starterkit/Tutorial.md

 ```
 Now you are in the **nano** wonderland, not any longer in the **Bash** shell, which means that the commands you type and keyboard strokes are interpreted in a different way now!
 After you have edited some existing text or wrote something new, simply in **nano** press ```CTRL+o``` (to write out into the physical file ```someFile.txt``` what you have edited so far in the editor --- this is the same thing as saving, just jargon is different...).
 When you are done with editing, press ```CTRL+x``` to exit **nano**, and get back to the terminal.
 Of course, usage of **nano** is not mandatory to edit files, and for large files it is in fact very inconvenient, but there are two nice things about **nano** which shouldn't be underestimated --- it is always available on basically all Linux distributions, and it can be run in the terminal (this becomes very relevant when connecting and working remotely on some computer!).

 We have already seen how to define your own aliases and variables, but we did not stress out one important point: Their lifetime  is limited to the duration of terminal session in which you have defined them.
 In any new terminal you launch, their definitions are not known.
 But there is own important thing which happens behind the scene each time you launch a new terminal, and before you can start typing anything: **Bash** reads automatically some configuration files end executes line-by-line whatever is being set in them.
 There are bunch of configuration files which **Bash** might read when you launch a new terminal, and the order and precedence of their reading matters.
 In the most cases of interest, it suffices to edit the **Bash** configuration file called ```.bashrc```.
+This is one of hidden files (name starts with ```.``` and therefore not listed by default with ```ls``` command --- in order to see hidden files, you need to use ```ls -al```) in your home directory.
+If ```.bashrc``` is not already in your home directory, then create and edit a brand new one.
+If it already exists and is non-empty, modify its content only if you really know what you are doing.
 This file must be stored directly in your home directory (if it's stored somewhere else **Bash** will not read it by default).
 In order to stress that out, typically we refer to this important configuration file with ```~/.bashrc```, where special character ```~``` (tilde) is the shortcut for the absolute path to your home directory.
 As an example, please execute:

 ```bash
 echo ~